 At just 7 degrees C, winter tyres make sense.
 This is the temperature at which your summer tyres start to suck.

 In the wet below 7 degrees, at 62mph, you’ll stop 16 feet before anyone using summers.
-On ice, at just 20mph you’ll stop a crazy 36 feet earlier and on snow at the same speed you get 26 extra foot of benefit.
+On ice, at just 20mph you’ll stop an impressive 36 feet earlier.
+On snow at the same speed you get 26 extra foot of benefit.

 Winters are made out of a compound that stays rubbery in the cold, they also have a deeper tread and clever patterns which deal with water (and snow…) much more effectively.